 This directive causes all nodes in the system to verify that certain configuration parameters are the same as those of the local node.
 If an inconsistency is detected, then a fatal error is generated.

-The application must use only one of the two initialization sequences: rtems_initialize_executive or rtems_initialize_executive_early and rtems_initialize_executive_late.
+The application must use only one of the two initialization sequences: rtems_initialize_executive_executive_executive_executive_late.

 4.4.4 SHUTDOWN_EXECUTIVE - Shutdown RTEMS